nikki30/AWS-Instance-Ansible-Provision/README.md

 * Playbook that combines the variables file with the role

 #### What each file does:
-* provision-ec2.yml : flow
-Describe out hosts, connection and set permissions as root.
-MentionS the workflow and where each relevant document can be found.
+* provision-ec2.yml : Describe out hosts, connection and set permissions as root.
+Mentions the workflow and where each relevant document can be found.
 For example, tells Ansible to go to roles to go find the variables for templating.

-* main.yaml

-Template values come from the micro_s.yml file which is mentioned in command line when playbook is run.
+* main.yaml: Template values come from the micro_s.yml file which is mentioned in command line when playbook is run.

-* webservers.yml

-Key value pairs that go into main.yaml.
+* sample.yml: Key value pairs that go into main.yaml.

 After setting all variables, run it: